sikt-no/docs/README.md

 ### Updating Docusaurus

-Docusaurus 2 is still in alpha, which means that they sometimes perform breaking changes.
+Docusaurus 2 is still in beta, which means that they sometimes perform breaking changes.
 Some extra care should therefore be taken when updating Docusaurus.

 The safest way to update Docusaurus is to create two directories with the old and new version of Docusaurus and then compare those two directories.